PySimpleGUI/PySimpleGUI/docs/cookbook.md

         dpts = [randint(0, 10) for x in range(10000)]
         for i in range(len(dpts)):
             button, values = form.ReadNonBlocking()
-            if button is 'Exit'  or values is None: exit(69)
+            if button == 'Exit'  or values is None: exit(69)

             ax.cla()